Intro to Cybersecurity

 • Green: Hackers that are relatively new to the field of cybersecurity.
 They are committed to learn and improve their IT skills.

-• Script Kiddies: Hackers that do not like to learn and wish to find shortcuts and commit malicious acts.
+• Script Kiddies: Hackers that do not like to learn.
+They just want to find shortcuts to commit malicious acts.

 Malware is categorized by their penetration (infection) and payload (behaviour).
 They can do one or multiple things and can overwrite system files, damage booting processes, encrypt sensitive files, steal personal information, etc.

-Hackers usually incorporate some or all of the characteristics above based on the following multiple categories in their malicious code.
+Hackers usually incorporate malware with some or all of the characteristics above based on the following multiple categories in their malicious code.

 Important: Cybersecurity textbooks or articles like to describe how there are different "types" of malware.
-The thing is, a certain malicious program can be a virus (by penetration), a trojan (by payload), and a spyware (by payload) all at the same time.
+The thing is, a certain malicious program can be a virus (by penetration), a trojan (by payload), and a spyware (by payload) all in one.
 It is very common to find overlapping features based on how malwares penetrate systems, how they hide, and how they behave.
 It is better to think of the following list as labels or functions rather than mutually exclusive "types".

 The three main categories are: